philipturner/apm-roadmap/Documentation/SiC Build Sequences/README.md

 - Most likely need control over angle of C<sub>3</sub>C-CC· tool, when abstracting H from a methyl group to form a Si-C bond.
 This means the IRL nanopositioning device needs quasi-5DOF, or control of the static orientation prior to tip approach.

 Other fundamental issues that simulations cannot answer:
-- Whether SiC can be built on a Si(111) surface (beyond an extremely tiny product, which must be tiny to avoid popping off from lattice constant mismatch)
+- Whether SiC can be built on a Si(111) surface.
+Beyond an extremely tiny product, which must be tiny to avoid popping off from lattice constant mismatch.
-- Whether SiC can be built on a Si(100) surface
+- Whether SiC can be built on a Si(100) surface.
-- Whether SiC can be built on a more practical unpassivated W surface (higher conductivity).
+- Whether SiC can be built on a more practical (higher conductivity) W surface.
 Or the thin amorphous Si layer covering a W tip.
 - Whether the necessary NC<sub>3</sub>Sn· tool can be synthesized or charged.

 ## Actions to Take

 We have concerningly low confidence that both the build surface and tooltip can be fabricated.
 Even if they can, reaction frequency may be so slow as to be entirely impractical.
-The concerns deserve detailed clarification and formalization.
+These three concerns deserve detailed clarification and formalization.

 An equally deserved task is revisiting the concluded discoveries with:
 - More accurate models (g-xTB)